 _variables.scss file directly, we recommend you override these variables in your own

-app.scss file.
-By not changing the variables files directly, but simply overriding its values, it makes it easier to upgrade Ionic as new versions come out.
+ionic.app.scss file.
+By not changing the variables files directly and instead simply overriding its values, it makes it easier to upgrade Ionic as new versions come out.
 Once a change is made, the CSS file will be rebuilt using the new values you've specified.

 Colors are only one example, however.
 You'll see throughout the